If you struggle to understand which marketing efforts contribute to your organisation’s success, you’re researching the correct solution.

 - Can prompt marketers to curtail ToFU spending, which would translate to fewer qualified leads at lower stages

-Position-Based attribution model (also known as the U-shaped model) allocates the biggest credit to the first and the last interaction (40% each).
-Then distributes the remaining 20% across other touches.
+Position-based attribution model (the U-shaped model) allocates the biggest credit to the first and the last interaction (40% each).
+Then it distributes the remaining 20% across other touches.

-For many marketers, that’s the preferred multi-touch attribution model as it allows optimising both ToFU and BoFU channels.
+For many marketers, that’s the preferred marketing attribution model as it allows optimising both ToFU and BoFU channels.

 - Helps establish the main channels for lead generation and conversion